urql-graphql/urql/docs/graphcache/cache-updates.md

 ## Data Updates

-The `updates` configuration is similar to our `resolvers` configuration that we've [previously looked at on the "Computed Queries" page.](./computed-queries.md) We pass a resolver-like function into the configuration that receives cache-specific arguments.
+The `updates` configuration is similar to our `resolvers` configuration that we've [previously looked at on the "Local Resolvers" page.](./local-resolvers.md) We pass a resolver-like function into the configuration that receives cache-specific arguments.
 Instead of the `parent` argument we'll however receive the subscription's or mutation's `data` instead.